 Let’s dive right into it with my 5 tips.

 There are tons of wallpaper available for your dollhouse, with any style and with many shades.
 You can choose the right kind for your specific needs.
-Real wallpaper could also be used (on scale 1:1 ), but make sure that the pattern is not too large and that the structure of the paper is not too coarse.
+Real wallpaper could also be used (on a scale of 1:1 ), but make sure that the pattern is not too large and that the structure of the paper is not too coarse.

 Sometimes real wallpaper from a sample book can be used for the ceiling, a slightly coarse structure there doesn’t really matter.